-Shaping an RFP requires inspiring the customer with a better way to meet his objectives.
-But first you must understand what those objectives are, and the related challenges.
-It would be great if you could learn this by just asking, but if you have not yet established trust with the customer, asking will not produce the answers you want.
+To shape RFPs, you have to inspire customers with better ways to meet their objectives.
+But first you need to identify those objectives, and the related challenges.
+It would be great if you could just ask, but if you have not earned the customer’s trust, asking will not give you the answers you need.
 Customers can be defensive about their challenges.
-And they do not like to be interrogated.
+And they don’t like to be interrogated.

 Instead of asking questions, offer insight.
 Helpful insights inspire customers to become less guarded, and reveal some of their objectives and challenges.
 But don’t lecture the customer or talk down to him from your position of superior knowledge.
 That can make the customer more guarded.
 Instead, do what Michael Harris suggests in his book Insight Selling: Sell Value & Differentiate Your Product With Insight Scenarios.
 Offer a story.
 Stories engage and disarm people.
 They are non-threatening, and can encourage prospects to open up about their needs.